SaadiahSaleem/freeCodeCamp-JavaScript-Algorithms-and-Data-Structures/Basic-Javascript/Basic_Javascript.md

 - [x] 99.
 Count Backwards With a For Loop
 - [x] 100.
 Iterate Through an Array with a For Loop
 - [x] 101.
 Nesting For Loops

----

-## 🚧 Pending Challenges

-- [ ] 102.
+- [x] 102.
 Iterate with JavaScript Do...While Loops
-- [ ] 103.
+- [x] 103.
 Replace Loops using Recursion
-- [ ] 104.
+- [x] 104.
 Profile Lookup

 ### Math, Random & Recursion
-- [ ] 105.
+- [x] 105.
 Generate Random Fractions with JavaScript
-- [ ] 106.
+- [x] 106.
 Generate Random Whole Numbers with JavaScript
-- [ ] 107.
+- [x] 107.
 Generate Random Whole Numbers within a Range
-- [ ] 108.
+- [x] 108.
 Use the parseInt Function
-- [ ] 109.
+- [x] 109.
 Use the parseInt Function with a Radix
-- [ ] 110.
+- [x] 110.
 Use the Conditional (Ternary) Operator
-- [ ] 111.
+- [x] 111.
 Use Multiple Conditional (Ternary) Operators
-- [ ] 112.
+- [x] 112.
 Use Recursion to Create a Countdown
-- [ ] 113.
+- [x] 113.
 Use Recursion to Create a Range of Numbers

 ---

 ## 📌 Notes
 - ✅ = Completed
-- 🚧 = Not Passed yet (to be updated soon)
-- I’ll keep updating this list until all **113 tasks** are solved.